tonglyu/CitiBike_Visualization/README.md

 -  3. Competitor of citi bike-sharing.
 From our website, they can get some useful information and laws to help them make busniess decisions.

 ### Slide 4 - Interesting
+- Sharing economy is popular in recent years.
+As one of typical sharing economy, Bike-sharing help lots of users especially citizen who lived at big cities make their trip easy and convenient.
+All of group members like to use sharing-bike.
+- There are lots of factors may influce the site of station, number of orders and other data.
+We would like to analyze different data to find potiential factors.
+And help bike-sharing company make decisions.
+- There are lots of problems for bike-sharing.
+For example, some stations have lots of bikes for whole day, but some stations always lack of bikes.
+We hope to find borrow and return laws to help usr get their bikes anytime they need.

 ### Slide 5 - What others have done in this topic